 Information Petraeus shared in this instance was also classified at the top secret level.

-The former Pentagon chief was offered a sweetheart plea deal that involved no jail time.
+The former CIA director was offered a sweetheart plea deal that involved no jail time.
 He was sentenced to probation for two years and asked to pay a $40,000 fine, which he could easily recoup by speaking at a few universities or think tank events.

 He faced one charge of “unauthorized removal and retention of classified material.”
 It was under the section of the criminal code for governing public employees and not the part of the criminal code, where espionage statutes are found.
 So, unlike other government employees prosecuted for leaks or improper handling of classified information, Petraeus was not charged with an Espionage Act offense.

 Jesselyn Radack, an attorney for whistleblowers and the director of ExposeFacts.org’s whistleblower and source protection program, told Shadowproof, “The newly-released Petraeus affidavit is a glimpse into the extent to which senior officials regularly leak secret information to the press—often anonymously—to get stories favorable to the government.”

 The revelation that Petraeus shared classified information with reporters, Radack added, is yet another action Petraeus committed, which typically “results in felony charges for whistleblowers but little to no punishment whatsoever for high-level officials.”

 In the affidavit signed by Special Agent Diane Wehner, it indicates there is “probable cause to believe” Petraeus violated federal law against “unlawful communication and/or retention of classified information.”
 That includes the Espionage Act.